Working with highly motivated clients makes your life so much easier and your work far more rewarding.

-highly motivated to follow through on the tasks that you need them to do.
+*Always follow through on the tasks that you need them to do?

-highly motivated to take the actions necessary to achieve their goals.
+*Take the actions necessary to achieve their goals?

-Rather than these being qualities that some people have, and others do not, it is far more useful to realise these are things that we, as the professional person, can facilitate within a client.
+Rather than these being qualities that some people have, and others do not, it is far more useful to realise these are things that you, as the financial planner, can facilitate within a client.